MeKebabMan/KebabVim/README.md

 - This project was created to make sure that I can easily get and use my neovim config!
 - If you would like to use this then go ahead!
 - Theres only one person working on this project..
+- Not everything is easy to make and they may not work

 # Features added based on user comments